anthonyec/website/src/_posts/2022-09-08-pcsx-steam-deck-setup/index.md

 ## Setup the basic settings

 By default PCSX2 will use a small resolution for the window size.
-To fix this, in the menubar go to `Config > General Settings > GS Window` and set the custom window size to `1264 x 717`. <!-- TODO: find out why it;s this resolution. -->
+To fix this, in the menubar go to `Config > General Settings > GS Window` and set the custom window size to `1280 x 720`.

 ![Screenshot of general window settings](./images/screenshot_window_settings.png) _I have the preset slider disabled, but this is to [fix issues in Silent Hill 2](#fixes-for-silent-hill-2), and you can probably leave it enabled._